 Low-maintenance textured pixie cuts need less care and are perfect for busy women.
 Ask your stylist to leave the length longer from crown to ear.
 Leaving these layers longer enables a draped style that hides hair growth.
 This style is recommended for finer hair.

 If you are ready for a short cut, try a blonde pixie with textured ends.
 Ask your hairdresser for short sides and a longer top to accentuate this style.
 A shade of blonde through the lengthy crown also really amps it up.
 A bit of texture wax helps create an effortless pixie.

 A wispy pixie with side-swept bangs is a great choice for women with round face shapes.
 The long bang drapes over the face, softening curves.

 Pixie hair cuts with textured layers are best suited for straighter hair.
 You can also decide to highlight the front for a more dramatic look.
 Highlighting the short pieces is not recommended.

 A textured classic pixie cut is always a great choice.
 If you are afraid to go super short, you can ask your stylist to leave the sides and the back softer.
 Ask yourself, how extreme do I want my cut?
 This will help you decide on how extreme you would like to go.

 Try an undercut pixie to add some extra pop to your short hairstyle.
-The short clipper cut underneath really adds visual impact with the long top.
+The short clipper cut underneath really adds visual impact to the long top.

-Ask your stylist for a textured asymmetrical pixie haircut if you’re looking for a modern short hairstyle.
+Ask your stylist for a textured asymmetrical pixie haircut if you want a modern short hairstyle.
 A textured pixie haircut takes minutes to style with a texture paste and works well on straighter hair.
-Consider leaving the bangs a tad longer if you have a broad forehead.
-Otherwise, the asymmetry compliments most face shapes.
+Consider leaving the bangs a tad longer if you have a broad forehead—otherwise, the asymmetry compliments most face shapes.